 As a one-stop shop for most life insurance and financial services needs, they are likely to appeal to those looking for good products but not necessarily concerned with finding the best deal.
 John Hancock is worth considering for those who want to shop around for the right financial products to suit their needs and are willing to take the time needed to obtain quotes and compare rates and products.

+Who has the best life insurance?
 Those who are in search of quick access to budget life insurance options are more likely to find what they need at another company, particularly a major personal lines insurer like State Farm or Allstate.

 For a list of companies that we recommend, visit our Best Insurance Companies page.